nhselect/step1-training/content/user-guide/learner/05-self-assessment/adding-optional-renal-replacement-therapy-rrt-proficiencies/index.md

 ---
 There are **Optional proficiencies** in '1.4.3 Renal Replacement - Renal Replacement Therapy (RRT)' you can add. ​

-These proficiencies are to be achieved in centres that deliver RRT. **You should discuss with your Educator / Manager whether you need to add these.​**
+These proficiencies are to be achieved in centres that deliver RRT. **You should discuss with your Educator/Manager whether you need to add these.​**

 1. Select **Manage optional proficiencies​**